lmay1231/McLeodFAQ/FAQREADME.md

+# greeting
-# Hi Hey Is anyone there?
+## Hi Hey Is anyone there?
 Hello Hay
-Hello Hi Hi there
+## Hello Hi Hi there

+# goodbye
-# Bye See you later Goodbye
+## Bye See you later Goodbye
-See you later Have a nice day Bye!
+## See you later Have a nice day Bye!
 Come back again

+# thanks
-# Thanks Thank you That's helpful Thanks for the help
+## Thanks Thank you That's helpful Thanks for the help
-Happy to help!
+## Happy to help!
 Any time!
 My pleasure You're most welcome!

+# about
-# Who are you?
+## Who are you?
 What are you?
 Who you are?
-I'm Tom your bot assistant I'm Tom an Artificial Intelligent bot
+## I'm Tom your bot assistant I'm Tom an Artificial Intelligent bot

+# name
-# what is your name what should I call you what’s your name?
+## what is your name what should I call you what’s your name?
-You can call me Tom.
+## You can call me Tom.
 I'm Tom!
 Just call me Tom

+# help
-# Could you help me? give me a hand please Can you help?
+## Could you help me? give me a hand please Can you help?
 What can you do for me?
 I need support I need help support me please
-Tell me how I can assist you Tell me your problem so I can assist you Yes how can I support you
+## Tell me how I can assist you Tell me your problem so I can assist you Yes how can I support you

+# createaccount
-# I need to create a new account how to open a new account I want to create an account can you create an account for me how to open a new account
+## I need to create a new account how to open a new account I want to create an account can you create an account for me how to open a new account
-Please contact Data Science at datascience@mcleodsoftware.com  Just go to our web site and follow the guidelines to create a new account
+## Please contact Data Science at datascience@mcleodsoftware.com  Just go to our web site and follow the guidelines to create a new account

+# complaint
-# have a complaint I want to raise a complaint there is a complaint about a service
+## have a complaint I want to raise a complaint there is a complaint about a service
-Please provide us your complaint in order to assist you Please mention your complaint we will reach you and sorry for any inconvenience caused
+## Please provide us your complaint in order to assist you Please mention your complaint we will reach you and sorry for any inconvenience caused

+# mpact
-# where does this data come from?
+## where does this data come from?
 What data is this?
 What is MPact Pro?
-This data is sent to us from McLeod Customers who participate in our Market Insight program.
+## This data is sent to us from McLeod Customers who participate in our Market Insight program.
 We have over 1000 unique companies that contribute

+# mpact data updated
-# How often is Mpact Pro updated?
+## How often is Mpact Pro updated?
 How often is this data updated> How often is this data refreshed?
-We received data from our customers daily.
+## We received data from our customers daily.
 MPact is updated each day.

+# rate data
-# What is included in the rate data What does the rate data include?
+## What is included in the rate data What does the rate data include?
 What is in the rate data What is rate data
-Rates are linehaul rates only.
+## Rates are linehaul rates only.
 Fuel and other additional charges are removed from the rates.

+# criteria
-# What is the criteria for the orders in MPact Pro?
+## What is the criteria for the orders in MPact Pro?
 What criteria is used for MPact pro data?
 Criteria for MPact Pro orders?
-Orders with the trailer type of Flatbed Van or Reefer are used in MPact.
+## Orders with the trailer type of Flatbed Van or Reefer are used in MPact.
 Additionally the order must be InProgress or Delivered.

+# date
-# What date range is used for the date range filter?
+## What date range is used for the date range filter?
 What dates filters are used?
 What dates are used for MPact pro?
-Actual ship date (when the load was put in progress) is the date that is used.
+## Actual ship date (when the load was put in progress) is the date that is used.

 # zones